thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-website-platform.md

 - The website is slow.
 - There is a lot of cognitive load to figure out how to customize the website.
 - The source code for the website is not available for modification by the community and goes against our open source philosophy.

+# Implementation Considerations

+As this will be mostly maintained by the TBP team, we have a preference for the css-framework to be TailwindCSS.